 Radishes are not well-studied for conventional medicinal use.
 Most studies have been done on animals, not on humans.
 Even so, radishes have been used as a folk remedy for centuries.
 They are used in Ayurveda and Traditional Chinese Medicine to treat many conditions such as fever, sore throat, bile disorders, and inflammation.

-Radishes may offer these additional health benefits.
+Radish may offer these additional health benefits.

-Radishes are low in calorie, and rich in folate, vitamins C, E, and K, and fiber.
+Radishes are low in calories, and rich in folate, vitamins C, E, and K, and fiber.
 Eating a couple of servings each day helps you reach your daily fiber intake goal.
 Fiber helps prevent constipation by bulking up your stool to help waste move through your intestines.
 Fiber also may help you manage blood sugar levels, and has been linked to weight loss and lower cholesterol.
 Fiber is an important nutrient to incorporate if weight loss is the goal, as it helps keep you fuller longer.

 Vitamin C is an antioxidant that helps battle free radicals in your body and helps prevent cell damage caused by aging, an unhealthy lifestyle, and environmental toxins.
 Vitamin C also plays a key role in collagen production, which supports healthy skin and blood vessels.